 Take control of your finances

 After the holiday season, you may be facing debt or may want to put a plan in place to start saving for a big purchase in 2018.
 Michelle Brownstein, CFP at Personal Capital, in the San Francisco Bay area suggests that to kick off 2018 and get to financial success, the first step is to do a 30-day money cleanse.
 “Make a budget, review your accounts, and stick to a plan and you’ll find financial happiness,” she says.

 Parents shouldn’t doubt or try to change their children’s identities, no matter what.
 That means letting your child embrace a love of sports if you’re an intellectual, encouraging whichever career they choose even if it’s not the family business, and accepting their sexual identity.
 “If parents have trouble accepting their child’s sexual orientation, they should consult a therapist, gay co-worker, or a trusted, positive friend to resolve issues,” says Wesley C. Davidson, co-author of When Your Child Is Gay: What You Need To Know.
 “Love your children unconditionally and tell them they will be supported.”

 Stop keeping score in your relationships

 Relationships aren’t competitions—nobody wins unless everybody wins, says Donna Cameron, founder of A Year of Living Kindly.
 “Does it really matter who called who last or whose ‘turn’ it is to host dinner?
 When we keep score in our relationships, joy vanishes.
 Letting go of mental tallies and ledgers frees our minds from resentment, grudges and disappointments,” she says.
-Next, check out 50 ways to make your New Year’s resolutions stick in 2019.
+Next, check out the ways to make your New Year’s resolutions stick in 2019.